When Pastor Adeboye took ‘God’s Fire’ to Manchester, Ireland

-For several days in October, the tireless 77-year-old General Overseer of the Redeemed Christian Church of God, Pastor Enoch Adeboye, was overseas, preaching and praying for God’s fire to fall.
+For several days in October, the tireless 77-year-old General Overseer of the Redeemed Christian Church of God (RCCG), Pastor Enoch Adeboye, was overseas, preaching and praying for God’s fire to fall.
 Most recently, he was in Manchester and Ireland.
-Before then, he visited Russia, the country of Orthodox Christians, and the United Arab Emirates.
+Before then, he visited Russia, the country of Orthodox Christians and the United Arab Emirates.

-Back in Nigeria but not to rest, he is today, Friday, hosting thousands of worshippers at the November Holy Ghost Service of the Church at its expansive Redemption Camp on the Lagos-Ibadan Expressway.
+Back in Nigeria but not to rest, he is today, Friday, hosting thousands of worshippers at the November Holy Ghost Service of the Church at its expansive Redemption Camp.
 Being the first day of a special month-long fasting, the service promises to be special, according to a church official, who also expects high attendance.

 The services overseas, called the Festival of Life, are also Holy Ghost Services, which many people look up to for the characteristic miracles, signs and wonders which have become hallmarks of the revered pastor.